Afghan police may face shortage of winter clothing - U.S. watchdog

 By Idrees Ali

-WASHINGTON Afghanistan forces may face a shortage of more than 90,000 coats this winter, which could affect their ability to fight the Taliban, a U.S. government watchdog said.
+Washington Afghanistan forces could face a shortage of more than 90,000 coats this winter, which may affect its ability to fight the Taliban, a U.S. government watchdog said.

 In a letter to the Pentagon dated Sept.
 16, Special Inspector General for Afghanistan Reconstruction (SIGAR) John Sopko said the shortage could extend into next year.

-The U.S.-led Combined Security Transition Command-Afghanistan (CSTC-A), which is responsible for training Afghan forces, had ordered more than 75,000 coats for Afghan police for delivery by July this year, but they had yet to arrive, Sopko said in the letter.
+Sopko wrote that the U.S.-led Combined Security Transition Command-Afghanistan (CSTC-A), which is responsible for training Afghan forces, had ordered more than 75,000 coats for Afghan police for delivery by July 2015, but they still had not been delivered.

 “A lack of cold-weather clothing could adversely impact the overall effectiveness of the Afghan National Army (ANA) and Afghan National Police (ANP) and degrade their operational capabilities,” he wrote.